This Day In Music: February 3

 February 3, 1964 ~ Drummer, songwriter, producer Simon Hanson born ~ Best known as drummer for Death In Vegas from 1998 through 2004, first appearing on the The Contino Sessions album released in 1999.
 Has also worked with Delusion, the Aloof, Rick Wakeman, Ozzy Osbourne, Glenn Tilbrook, the Boy Least Likely To, Squeeze, Secret Affair, the Quireboys, and others

-February 3, 1961 ~ Singer, actress Linda Eder born in Tucson, Arizona, USA ~ Won a Theater World Award for Best Broadway Debut for her leading role of Lucy Harris in a 1997 production of Jekyll & Hyde, a role which also won her nominations for Drama Desk Award and Outer Critic's Circle.
-As a solo artist has been recording since the early 1990s, starting with the 1991 eponymous Linda Eder
+February 3, 1961 ~ Singer, musical actress Linda Eder born in Tucson, Arizona, USA ~ Won a Theater World Award for Best Broadway Debut for her leading role of Lucy Harris in a 1997 production of Jekyll & Hyde, a role which also won her nominations for Drama Desk Award and Outer Critic's Circle.
+As a solo artist has been recording since the early 1990s, starting with the 1991 eponymous Linda Eder album

 February 3, 1959 ~ Singers Buddy Holly, Ritchie Valens and JP Richardson die near Clear Lake, Iowa, USA ~ While on tour Holly, Valens and Richardson die in a plane crash.
 The day would become known as “the Day the Music Died” ~ Richardson was born in 1930, Holly in 1936, Valens in 1941

-February 3, 1959 ~ Laurence Andrew Tolhurst, commonly known as post-punk, alternative rock, new wave drummer, keyboardist Lol Tolhurst, born in Horley, UK ~ Founding member of the Cure, remaining with the band through 1989 and present on some of the band's best-known songs including A Forest, The Walk, The Love Cats, Caterpillar and In-between Days.
+February 3, 1959 ~ Laurence Andrew Tolhurst, commonly known as post-punk, alternative rock, new wave drummer, keyboardist Lol Tolhurst, born in Horley, UK ~ Founding member of the Cure, remaining with the band through 1989 and present on some of the band's best-known songs including A Forest, The Walk, The Love Cats, Caterpillar and In Between Days.
 Has also worked with the short-lived Presence recording a sole album, 1993's Inside.
 In the early 2000s founded Levinhurst with Cindy Levinson, his second wife

 February 3, 1957 ~ Avant-garde, industrial, dark ambient; noise singer, producer Steven Stapleton, full name Steve Peter Appleton, born in Finchley, UK ~ Considered a pioneer of British industrial music.
 Draws from a wide range of influences including improvisation, folk and Latin American dance.
 Sole constant member of Nurse With Wound.
 In-demand collaborator and producer.
 Has worked with David Tibet, Tony Wakeford, the Nodding Folk, Current '93, Foetus, Whitehouse, Earthmonkey, and others